SoD-learning/website-react/README.md

 ## Technologies Used

-- **Frontend:** React was utilized for creating interactive UIs.
+- **Frontend:** React was utilised for creating interactive UIs.
 - **Backend:** An appropriate backend technology (e.g., Node.js) was chosen for server-side operations.
 - **Database:** MySQL was used for data storage and management, storing information about users, classes, trainers, and blog posts.
 - **Authentication:** Secure authentication practices were implemented to protect user data.

 ## Database Design

-A well-normalized relational database was designed to store information about users, classes, activities, and trainers efficiently.
+A well-normalised relational database was designed to store information about users, classes, activities, and trainers efficiently.

 ## XML Integration